-The advent of zero porosity canopies and suspension lines that stretch very little, e.g., Spectra, has created many opportunities for variations and errors in packing to cause hard openings on these canopies.
+Some years ago the advent of zero porosity canopies and suspension lines that stretch very little, e.g., Spectra, created many opportunities for variations and errors in packing to cause hard openings on these canopies.
 It has taken a while for information about how to prevent errors in packing to reach everyone, but now, there is no reason to be making obvious packing errors when so much is known about these problems.

 I purchased a Z-PO 150 when the design was quite new and had rather hard openings from the beginning.
 Stong Enterprises had no particular advice on how to slow down the openings, only that they had not yet gotten much feedback about hard openings.
 I suggested to Bill Morrissey of Strong Enterprises that we try a larger slider, a solution which has "traditionally" been assumed to make canopies open slower.
 (This may or may not be the case any more, as I will explain below.)
 He sent me a slider designed for a Strong Tandem 425 canopy.
 It is quite large of course, but on the Strong Z-Po canopy it made very little difference.
 (The Strong Z-PO was not constructed with a tuck in the nose as are many canopies.)
 Since that time, Strong Enterprises has found the solution of using a "pocket slider" on this canopy as well as other canopies that they make.